viliwonka/KDTree/README.md

 * be multithreaded construction (WIP)
 * be fast for querying, also
 * work from multiple threads, thread-safe (WIP)
-* work only with Euclid metric for now
+* work only with Euclid metric, for now

 ### Query modes:
 * Closest point query